Former UK leader Blair joins Carney and Rubio on Trump’s ‘Board of Peace’ for Gaza

 The “founding Executive Board” also includes Trump’s foreign-policy envoy Steve Witkoff, deputy national security adviser Robert Gabriel and Trump’s son-in-law Jared Kushner, as well as billionaire businessman Marc Rowan and World Bank head Ajay Banga.

+Argentine President Javier Milei posted on X that he had also received an invitation to be a “founding member” of the board.

+Egyptian President Abdel Fattah el-Sisi received an invitation and is “studying the matter,” Egypt’s foreign minister told reporters Saturday, according to Reuters news agency.

-Before the members were named, Trump labeled the panel “the Greatest and Most Prestigious Board ever assembled” in an earlier social media post officially announcing its formation on Thursday.
+Before the members were named, Trump labeled the panel “the Greatest and Most Prestigious Board ever assembled” in a social media post officially announcing its formation on Thursday.

 Members will each be given a defined portfolio “critical to Gaza’s stabilization and long-term success,” the White House statement said.